 The FWOP conditions are the same as the existing conditions except that climate change is expected to increase flooding and contribute to changes in the natural environment.
-Over the 50-year project evaluation period, increased average temperatures, greater amounts of precipitation, and more extreme weather events may occur.
+Over the 50-year project evaluation period, increased average temperatures, great amount of precipitation, and more extreme weather events may occur.
 Warming temperatures may cause the range of native plants to change or change their ability to compete with invasive species.
 A shorter winter season could negatively impact flora and fauna communities by causing earlier-season leaf-out, exposure to more extreme freezethaw cycles, and changing the availability of forage.
 The study area would continue to be subject to periodic flooding, and in the event of large coastal storms could experience increased sedimentation in river channels, bank scouring, and erosion.

+Development pressure on floodplains and river corridors may increase over the period of analysis leading to lower water quality from increased impervious surfaces and runoff.
 SLC could drown existing marshes and force marsh migration in areas where there is appropriate elevation and land area.
 Additionally, SLC and coastal storms could cause erosion of shoreland and beach areas that host threatened and endangered species, causing them to relocate to more suitable habitat.